suchanda-ux/My-Event-Management-App/README.md

 # EventoEMS - Event Management System

-Introducing our Event Management System, a solution developed as part of our final year group project, designed to streamline campus event planning, registration, and ticket booking.
-I played a key role as the architect, creating the user interface where I incorporated modern design principles and prioritized user experience.
-We are developing the system using the MERN stack (MongoDB, Express.js, React.js, Node.js), and we are utilizing the agile Scrum methodology for efficient development.
+EventoEMS is a comprehensive Event Management System designed to streamline the process of organizing, registering, and managing campus events.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), this system leverages modern web technologies to provide a seamless experience for both event organizers and participants.
+The project follows the Agile Scrum methodology to ensure iterative development and continuous improvement.
+By integrating tools such as JWT for secure authentication and QR code generation for efficient ticketing, EventoEMS enhances event accessibility, simplifies approval workflows, and improves overall user engagement.

 **Skills:** *Figma · Ui/ux · React.js · MongoDB · Node.js · Express.js · Requirements Analysis · User Interface Design*